The Truth About Celery Juice: Separating Fact from Fad

 Is Celery Juice Good for Your Skin?

-Unfortunately, the claim that celery juice clears up skin issues like acne, eczema, and psoriasis is overhyped.
+The claim that celery juice clears up skin issues like acne, eczema, and psoriasis is overhyped.
 While eating vegetables like celery can nourish your body with nutrients that may have a positive effect on your skin, there’s no scientific evidence to support the claim that celery juice itself will give you a glowing complexion.

 The Negatives of Celery Juice